MatStace/matstace.github.com/CV-Mat-Stace.md

 ## Hobbies and Other Interests

-Outside of work I hold a full amateur radio licence, and am an occasional bicycle tourist.
+Outside of work I hold a full amateur radio licence with a particular interest in satellites and digital modes, and am an occasional bicycle tourist.
 I also have an interest in sim-racing, and have altogether too many arduinos, raspberry pis, etc. sitting in my solutions drawer, waiting for me to find their problem.

   [SportPursuit]: https://www.sportpursuit.com/